-Here is a list of few Dracaenas grown both indoors and outdoors –
+Here is a list of a few Dracaenas grown both indoors and outdoors –

 - Dracaena Reflexa – commonly known as song of India or pleomele, is the most common of the dracaena species.
 Its leaves are its main attraction making it visually striking.
-This adaptable house plant thrives indoors or a partially-shady outdoor area, like a patio.
+This adaptable house plant thrives well in an indoor garden or a partially-shady outdoor area, like a patio.

 - Dracaena Marginata – commonly known as red-edge dracaena or Madagascar dragon tree, can grow eight to fifteen feet high and three to eight feet wide with proper care.
 Since it cannot tolerate low light but is not frost hardy, it is often grown indoors.
 They are drought tolerant and hence an excellent houseplant.

-- Dracaena Massangeana – commonly known as mass cane or corn plant, is widely used indoors.
+- Dracaena Massangeana – commonly known as mass cane or corn plant, is a popular indoor plant.
 It is the least expensive of the dracaena varieties.
 Although moderate natural lighting is ideal, it is tolerant of low light conditions.
 Dracaena massangeana grows slowly, so it can fit in a particular space for a long time without requiring much maintenance.

 - Dracaena Arborea – commonly known as dragon tree or tree dracaena, is best suited for outdoors.
 Dracaena Arborea can do well in settings ranging from shade to bright direct sunlight.
 Although they are quite drought tolerant, you’ll get better results with regular watering and good quality of well-draining soil.